arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/getting-started/nicla vision getting started.md

 ## Using the Nicla Vision with Arduino IDE

 As mentioned before, the Nicla Vision comes with OpenMV firmware pre installed.
 This makes it easier to use the board with OpenMV out of the box.
 It is possible to use the Nicla Vision with the Arduino IDE.
 First make sure that you have the latest core installed.
 To install the core navigate into **Tools > Board > Boards Manager...**, in the Boards Manager window search for **Nicla Vision MBED** and install it.
-When this core is installed and you have your board connected to your computer, put the board into bootloader mode.
+When this core is installed and you have your board connected to your computer, select the port that the board is connected to and the boards core.
+You should now be able to upload an Arduino sketch to the board.

+If you wish to use the board with OpenMV after it has been used with the Arduino IDE.
+You have to put the board into bootloader mode and install OpenMV firmware.
 You do this by double pressing the reset button, located next to the LED.

-The board should now be selectable in the Arduino IDE, allowing you to upload sketches to it.
+When the board is in bootloader mode and connected to your computer, follow the steps above in the **2.
+Connecting to the OpenMV IDE** section to connect the board to the OpenMV IDE again.

 ## Conclusion
 In this tutorial you learned how to use the OpenMV IDE with your Nicla Vision board.
 You also learned how to control the Nicla Vision's RGB LED with MicroPython functions and to upload the script to your board using the OpenMV IDE.